 Ultimately, the decision on whether to refinance or not boils down to your specific financial situation, though it’s certainly prudent to consider it given where rates are today in order to get the biggest bang for your buck.

-If you would like to discuss whether refinancing your mortgage could make sense for you as part of your overall financial picture, please contact Condor Capital Management.
+If you would like to discuss whether refinancing your mortgage could make sense for you as part of your overall financial picture, please contact Condor Capital Wealth Management.